unplugged/unplugged-controls/_posts/300/2013-01-12-Customizer.markdown

 This customization is done using the online [Unplugged Re-styler App](http://restyler.teamstudio.com/), which allows you to set key CSS values to adapt the design.
 We'll cover a few of the main customization options here, using the built-in themes as examples of how to achieve different appearances.
 This should give you an idea of what's possible, and how to start customizing the Controls for yourself.

-The Restyler site is designed for Designers or Developers have a good knowledge of CSS settings.
-If this isn't you then a good resource for CSS properties can be found at http://www.w3schools.com/cssref/
+*The Restyler site is designed for Designers or Developers have a good knowledge of CSS settings.
+If this isn't you then a good resource for CSS properties can be found at http://www.w3schools.com/cssref/*

+## Fonts

+The Re-styler allows you to choose from a range of fonts, based on what's available in iOS 7.
+However, the font that will display may depend on the device:

+* On *iOS* devices, the chosen font will display correctly
+* On *Android* devices, the range of system fonts is more limited.
+The font displayed on these devices is likely to be their default font, [Roboto](http://developer.android.com/design/style/typography.html).
+* In a desktop browser – e.g. when using the Re-styler app - the chosen font will not display if you don't have it installed on your system.
+In these cases, Unplugged will fallback to your browser's default sans-serif font.

 ## Colors